Zilliqa/ZRC/zrcs/zrc-5.md

 ## III.
 Motivation

-For a smart contract to accept incoming ZIL, smart contract development needs to explicitly `accept` the ZIL using`accept` instruction.
-As such, any transition that does not have `accept` instruction will not be able to accept any incoming ZIL transfer.
+For a smart contract to accept incoming ZIL, it needs to do so explicitly using the `accept` statement.
+As such, any transition that does not have the `accept` statement  will not be able to accept any incoming ZIL transfer.

 However, there is currently no naming convention for transition that can accept ZIL.
 As a result, cryptocurrency exchange or cryptocurrency wallet provider does not know which `_tag` to set, should it wishes to transfer ZIL to a contract address.